 Our Members are drawn from the local area around Hammersmith, West London, and in some cases much further afield!
 As a result, we encompass many different backgrounds, nationalities, cultures and calibers of chess!

-At the last count, our 80+ members hail from the following nations: Austria, Australia, Belgium, Bosnia, China, England, Finland, France, Ghana, Greece, Ireland, India, Italy, Kosovo, Lebanon, New Zealand, Norway, Pakistan, Poland, Scotland, Spain, Ukraine, USA, Wales.
+At the last count, our 80+ members hail from the following nations: Austria, Australia, Belgium, Bosnia, China, England, Finland, France, Germany, Ghana, Greece, Ireland, India, Italy, Kosovo, Lebanon, New Zealand, Norway, Pakistan, Poland, Scotland, Spain, Ukraine, USA, Wales.

 Read on for some of their profiles:

 When did you start playing chess, and what do you like about the game?
 I started playing chess relatively recently, and therefore I have so much room for progress.
 What I love about chess is how much one can learn and improve.
 I have always been intrigued by the process of decision making, and how people can make wrong decisions without knowing.

 Chess is a great way to learn and challenge your own decisions, as most of the time the mistake can be round the corner!

 What do you do when you’re not playing chess?
 Away from the chess board, I have a family who I love to spend time with, particularly travelling together.
 I am also a keen runner and have completed several marathons.
 I look forward to the day we invent a new discipline in the club, combining a marathon in the morning and a chess tournament in the afternoon.
 Still looking for volunteers!